+where the Tran Rate Base % and the Non Tran Rate Base % are as calculated in Schedule 2 of the Appendix 1.

+(2) The non-transmission ROE will then be grossed up for federal corporate income taxes at the marginal then in-effect federal corporate income tax rate using the following formula to determine the percentage increase in the ROE used for ASC determination:

-(2) FIT Adder = {(WCC – (Cost of Debt * (Debt / (Total Capital))} * {(Federal Tax Rate / (1- Federal Tax Rate)}
+FIT Adder = {(WCC – (Cost of Debt * (Debt / (Total Capital))} * {(Federal Tax Rate / (1- Federal Tax Rate)}

 (3) The sum of the FIT Adder plus the ROE equals the Federal corporate income tax adjusted ROE (TAROE).
 The TAROE will replace the ROE in the WCC calculation to determine a Federal corporate income tax adjusted weighted cost of capital (TAWCC).
 The TAWCC will be multiplied by the total rate base from Schedule 1 to determine the return component on Schedule 2.